alexandre-touret/rest-apis-versioning-workshop/docs/index.md

 If you start this command on Gitpod, [you will be asked to make public or not some network ports](https://www.gitpod.io/docs/configure/workspaces/ports).
 You can make them public.

-You can then check the running containers by running this command:
+You **MUST** then check the running containers by running this command:

 ```jshelllanguage
 docker compose ps